eclipse/kapua/README.md

 The command starts all the Kapua containers using Docker Compose.

 By default, the `latest` version of images will be used.
-If you want to run some other version of Kapua, set the `IMAGE_VERSION` environment variable, like
+If you want to run some other version of Kapua, set the `IMAGE_VERSION` environment variable, for example:

 ```bash
     export IMAGE_VERSION=0.2.0